 Why choose this course?

-With UTS you’ll join a cohort of students studying one of the Top 100 Education programs in the world (2019 Times Higher Education World University Rankings).
+At UTS, you’ll join a cohort of students studying one of the Top 100 Education programs in the world (2019 Times Higher Education World University Rankings).
 Outstanding students can also apply for our honours degree.

 - Professional experience program

-Spend 80 days in the classroom from the start of your degree, thanks to our intensive and closely supported professional experience program.
+Spend more than 80 days in the classroom from the very first semester of your degree, thanks to our intensive and closely supported professional experience program.